The $S=1/2$ Kagome Heisenberg Antiferromagnet Revisited: site correlation functions

-\paragraph{$N_s=48$ site correlation functions ---} In order to explore whether the lowest excited state -- located in the $\Gamma_\mathrm{oe}$ sector -- is related to a rotation symmetry breaking tendency, we have calculated selected correlations functions in the ground state and the first level in the $\Gamma_\mathrm{oe}$ sector.
+In order to explore whether the lowest excited state -- located in the $\Gamma_\mathrm{oe}$ sector -- is related to a rotation symmetry breaking tendency, we have calculated selected correlations functions in the ground state and the first level in the $\Gamma_\mathrm{oe}$ sector.
 Fig.~\ref{fig:corrs48}(a) displays $\langle S^z_0 S^z_{i}\rangle$ in the ground state.
 As in previous work~\cite{Lauchli2011}, we find that the strongest spin-spin correlations are not around the hexagon to which the reference site belongs, but instead along the path which connects the reference site with its image under periodic boundary conditions (indicated by the straight dashed line).
 Another interesting structure is the (weak) staggered correlation signal along a {\em diamond} path (indicated by a dashed diamond lozenge).
 The correlations in the first excited state are not shown, but are also weak apart from the wrapping path.
 In Fig.~\ref{fig:corrs48}(b) and (c) we display the connected "$S^zS^z$-dimer" correlations: $\mathcal{C}^{zzzz}(i,j,k,l)=\langle(S^z_i S^z_j)(S^z_k S^z_l)\rangle-\langle (S^z_i S^z_{j})\rangle\langle (S^z_k S^z_{l})\rangle$, where $(i,j)$ and $(k,l)$ denote nearest neighbor bonds.
 These are diagonal in the computational basis and therefore computationally friendlier for the large Hilbert spaces under consideration.
 In the ground state [panel (b)] the correlations show some interesting structure at short and intermediate distances.
-We observe a correlation sign pattern which is largely in agreement with a diamond valence bond crystal, first discussed in the DMRG study~\cite{Yan2011}.
+We observe a correlation sign pattern which is largely in agreement with a diamond valence bond crystal, first discussed in the DMRG study~\cite{Yan2011}, and more recently found to be a stable phase in an extended Heisenberg model including ferromagnetic further neighbor couplings~\cite{Wietek2019}.
 The first excited state in the sector $\Gamma_\mathrm{oe}$ [panel (c)] also exhibits sizeable correlations, with the signs of many correlators changed compared to the ground state.
 We thus do not find evidence for a valence bond type symmetry breaking tendency.